 Click here to register

-State-backed indemnity, which started on 1 April 2019, only provides indemnity for clinical negligence claims arising from primary care work under an NHS England or Wales contract.
+State-backed indemnity, which started in April 2019, only provides indemnity for clinical negligence claims arising from primary care work under an NHS England or Wales contract.
+You may have heard it called CNSGP or NHS resolution.

 GPs still need the expert guidance MDU membership provides, such as support with patient complaints, GMC referrals, ombudsman investigations, performers' list actions, coroners' inquests and even criminal investigations.

-In the last 12 months, the MDU has opened over 6,000 case-files on behalf of GPs and their staff relating to matters that will not be covered by the new scheme such as patient complaints and GMC investigations.
-As doctors ourselves, we know that you will still need the expert support and guidance that MDU membership provides.
-We are here to help defend your reputation and career.
+In the first year of the scheme operating the MDU opened over 6,500 new case-files on behalf of GPs and their staff relating to matters that were not covered by the new scheme such as patient complaints and GMC investigations.

-As the state-backed indemnity scheme will cover clinical negligence claims arising from work you do under an NHS contract in England and Wales, after 1 April 2019 your MDU subscription will significantly reduce.
-We will write to members to explain the impact on their membership, ahead of their next renewal.
+As the state-backed indemnity scheme covers clinical negligence claims arising from work you do under an NHS contract in England and Wales, MDU subscriptions have significantly reduced.

 The scheme is not intended to provide indemnity for this work.